-Having reviewed each of the MRP estimation methods from our previous approach, we consider that particular aspects of the Siegel, Wright and survey methods make these methods unsuitable for our purposes at present.
-Accordingly, we no longer will use them to estimate the MRP.
+Having reviewed each of the MRP estimation methods from our previous approach, we consider that particular aspects of the Wright, Siegel and survey methods make these methods unsuitable for our purposes at present.
+Accordingly, we no longer propose to use them to estimate the MRP.
 We do consider that estimates from the dividend growth model remain relevant.
-However, given the limitations of these methods, we will use their estimates to provide directional guidance when considering the overall cost of equity (see below).
-We will not use the dividend growth model estimate or the Wright method for directly determining the MRP.
+However, given the limitations of the model, we propose to use its estimate to provide directional guidance when considering the overall cost of equity (see below).
+We propose not to use the dividend growth model estimate for directly determining the MRP.

-The Ibbotson method - which assumes that investors use historical excess returns data to inform their expectations of achievable future returns - provides a plausible indication of the risk premium an investor requires on average for investing in the market.
+The Ibbotson method-which assumes that investors use historical excess returns data to inform their expectations of achievable future returns-provides a plausible indication of the risk premium an investor requires on average for investing in the market.
 Relative to the other methods that we have assessed, we prefer the Ibbotson method for determining a value for the MRP.
-As such, we will use the Ibbotson method as the basis for setting the MRP as part of our future reviews.
+As such, we propose to use the Ibbotson method as the basis for setting the MRP as part of our future reviews.

-However, in some economic conditions - such as when there is heightened investor risk aversion, market volatility or abnormal interest rates - we recognise that our approach may not result in a reasonable estimate of the cost of equity parameters.
-In these instances, rather than adjusting individual parameters, we will instead adjust our overall cost of equity estimate as part of our top-down analysis (see section 3.4.2).
+However, in some economic conditions-such as when there is heightened investor risk aversion and/or market volatility-we recognise that our approach may not result in a reasonable estimate of the cost of equity parameters.
+In these instances, rather than adjusting individual parameters, we propose to instead adjust our overall cost of equity estimate as part of our top-down analysis (see section 3.4.2).